yagopv/portfolio/_posts/2014-04-26-uterque-mobile.markdown

 ---

 #### The Website
 I have a lot of fun creating this site.
-I decided to use jQuery Mobile and it brings much ease in development.
-We could iterate very fast then development sprints and finished the project in a very short window.
+I decided to use jQuery Mobile and it brings much ease to development.
+We could iterate very fast for the different sprints and finished the project in a very short window.

 #### What I learned?
 I learned a lot about jQuery Mobile of course :)